Biogen – SOD1 Antisense Oligonucleotide (BIIB067 – Tofersen)

 Biogen partnered with Ionis Pharmaceuticals to advance a type of therapy called antisense oligonucleotides (ASOs), which are biological substances that can block the production of a specific gene/protein target.
 The first ASO target for ALS is superoxide dismutase 1 (SOD1); the first gene discovered to cause ALS back in 1993.
 A small change in the composition of the SOD1 gene leads to an abnormal SOD1 protein.
 Over the years, it was determined that this abnormal protein causes ALS, not by losing its normal, protective function, but by becoming toxic to motor neurons.
 An ASO that blocks SOD1 production was suggested as a logical treatment target.

-A phase 1 clinical trial of tofersen (the SOD1 ASO) with 50 participants was run at 17 sites in the United States, Europe and Canada with the goal of assessing safety, tolerability and understanding how it acts inside the human body.
+A phase 1-2 clinical trial of tofersen (the SOD1 ASO) with 50 participants was started in 2016 at 17 sites in the United States, Europe and Canada with the goal of assessing safety, tolerability and of understanding how it acts inside the human body.
 The study showed that these goals were met and a secondary measure of whether there was reduced SOD1 in the cerebrospinal fluid (a biomarker of effect) was also significantly achieved.
 Furthermore, there was a trend towards slowing of ALS progression in three measures including functional decline, respiratory function and muscle strength.
 This means that the treatment seemed to be very effective at slowing the loss of these three measures, but the number of participants was too low to form conclusions with statistical certainty.
 Results were published here in July 2020 and based on the promising results of these first two steps, tofersen was studied for safety and efficacy in a phase 3 clinical trial called VALOR, with readout planned for 2021.

 On October 17, 2021, a presentation and press release described the results of the phase 3 VALOR study indicating that while tofersen did not demonstrate statistical significance in the primary measure of disease progression as measured by the ALSFRS-R, multiple secondary and exploratory measures of motor function, respiratory function, muscle strength and quality of life suggested the potential of a positive effect.
 Reduction in SOD1 levels resulting in a statistically significant reduction in CSF neurofilament light chain levels (NfL) also suggest potential perseveration of neuronal health.
 Further analysis of the trial data by the scientific and medical community will be necessary to better understand these complex results and how they correlate to a potential for a clinically meaningful effect in people living with ALS caused by mutations in the SOD1 gene.

 Since 2021, Biogen has “expanded eligibility for its ongoing early access program to all people with SOD1-ALS, in countries where such programs are permitted by local regulations and future access may be secured.”
 Individuals with an ALS diagnosis associated with a mutation in the SOD1 gene are eligible to receive tofersen free-of-charge provided their clinician is able to provide a prescription and demonstrated capability to deliver the treatment.
 Of note, Biogen is legally unable to provide financial support for the clinical delivery of tofersen so clinics would need to have the capacity to support treatment independently.
 It was also stated that they may revise or discontinue this program if no clear path forward is established for tofersen or if another trial is required.

 Biogen has also initiated the ATLAS study in 2021 to determine if pre-symptomatic treatment of SOD1 mutation carriers may represent more optimal timing of intervention.
 Given that individuals with SOD1 mutations can be recognized as at-risk of developing ALS through genetic testing prior to onset of symptoms, tofersen represents a tremendous opportunity to determine if treatment in pre-symptomatic individuals could provide a more robust effect on disease progression.